AlisamfP/AlisamfP.github.io/about.md

     <p>I'm currently working at Octoblu as a software engineer.</p>

     <p>Born and raised in Phoenix, AZ.
 I've helped run HeatSync Labs, a hackerspace in Mesa, AZ, since 2012.
 I help maintain the space, hold open hours, host different events bringing tech into the community(Coffee&Code, HackPHX), and teach classes on different topics(soldering, piano, DNS, musical theory, 3D printing).
-In the summer of 2013, I was accepted to Hacker School and spent 3 months in New York becoming a better programmer.
+In the summer of 2013, I was accepted to Recurse Center and spent 3 months in New York becoming a better programmer.
     </p>
     <p>
     Video games are a second passion of mine.
 I was a professional video game player for years, and helped tutor autistic kids using video games.
 I believe that video games can be used to enhance the learning process, and help with multiple other aspects as well.